johnmcraig/TrelloClone/README.md

 ## Scope

-This project was created for the sole purpose of testing ASP.Net Core 2.1 knowledge and pairing it with Google's Materialize CSS framework.
+This project was created for the sole purpose of testing ASP.Net Core knowledge and pairing it with Materialize CSS framework.
 TrelloClone is a fan made project to familiarize CRUD functionality within the abilities of the developer.

 ### Function